 And it’s with these vegan salad spring rolls with peanut sauce that I’m wrapping up 2016!
-A first year of blogging that is summed up with 27 recipes that I hope you have enjoyed and shared with the ones you love.
-Thank you for joining me in my debut year whether it was by posting a comment on this blog, hanging out with me on Instagram, Facebook, Pinterest, or Twitter, or by some you even telling me in person that you made a recipe and it’s become one of your go-to’s.
-I have truly loved hearing from you and having you join me in the journey of food and life.
+My first year of blogging summed up with 27 recipes that I hope you have enjoyed and shared with the ones you love.
+Thank you for joining me in my debut year whether it was by posting a comment on this blog, hanging out with me on Instagram, Facebook, Pinterest, or Twitter, or even telling me in person that you made a recipe and it’s become one of your go-to’s.
+I have truly loved hearing from you and having you join me on this journey of food and life.
 May you have an absolutely fantastic Christmas full of merriment and joy!

 See you in 2017!